Electric vehicle charging infrastructure: Denmark / Norway

 There are 2 major charge point operators in Denmark, E.on are operating mostly fast chargers, only installing rapids at freeways, while Clever is installing both fast and rapids in city centers.

-Both E.on and Clever is taking part in installing rapid chargers at freeway lay-bys, with Clever installing 4 of them and E.on a total of 20 at 10 different locations.
+Both E.on and Clever are taking part in installing rapid chargers at freeway lay-bys, with Clever installing 4 of them and E.on a total of 20 at 10 different locations.

 Besides E.on and Clever, local energy companies are installing free-to-use charge points, often only consisting of a CEE plug, so the users have to bring their own EVSE box.

 Infrastructure was planned by Better Place and has been installed by Coulomb Technologies for Copenhagen.
 Denmark has enacted policies that create a tax differential between zero-emission vehicles and traditional cars to accelerate the transition to electric cars.
 Better Place had announced the network to be complete in December 2012, however the stations and chargers have been switched off due to the bankruptcy of Better Place Danmark A/S in June 2013.
 By April 2013 the network had consisted of 700 public charging spots, 18 battery switch stations and 8 fast charger stations.

 In 2013 E.on bought the charge points from Better Place and restarted the network, without the battery swap system.

 Norway has a tradition in building electric vehicles based on the Think Car.
 It is popular in Southern Norway (Oslo), Southern Sweden (Gothenburg) and Eastern Denmark (Copenhagen).
 The concept of the "Move About" project will provide 60 new Think cars in a test including charging stations in 50 towns in the area until 2013.
 The MoveAbout concept is actually derived from a car sharing system where cars are not offered for purchase but for leasing.